 They say lightning never strikes twice.
 Except that it’s not true, as witnessed by Virginian park ranger, Roy Sullivan aka ‘the human lightning rod’, who was struck seven times – and survived all of them.
 (Although he eventually shot himself.)

 For the rest of us, the odds of getting struck by lightning on any given day is anywhere between a one-in-500,000 chance to one-in-a-million chance.
 It should be noted, however, that over a lifetime the odds drop to around a one in 12,000 chance.
 To put it another way, you’re about 678 times more likely to be struck by lightning than win the lottery.
-When you put it that way, it's clear that it's important to know how to not be struck by lightning when out and about.
+When you put it that way, it's clear that it's important to know how to avoid getting struck by lightning when out and about.

 A small amount of knowledge about the dangers of lightning can make a big difference.
 Here are our top tips for avoiding lightning strikes.